Frank Big Bear

 Frank Big Bear is a Native American artist born in Detroit Lakes, Minnesota and is a member of the Minnesota Chippewa Tribe, White Earth Band.
 As a multimedia Native artist, Big Bear is known for his colorful, abstract display through his drawings, paintings, and photo collages that address various messages about Big Bear's livelihood and worldly perception.

 Early life and education

 Frank Big Bear was born on July 8, 1953, in Detroit Lakes, Minnesota.
 He was raised on the White Earth Reservation at Pine Point and is a member of the Minnesota Chippewa Tribe, White Earth Band.
 In 1968, at the age of 16, Big Bear moved to Minneapolis, Minnesota, to start his career as an artist and to work as a cab driver in order to support his family.
 During this time he attended North High School and went on to study Studio Arts at the University of Minnesota, where he studied alongside George Morrison.

-Frank Big Bear continued to work as a cab driver for over thirty years and by 1973 he became an "Artist in residence" at Heart of the Earth School in Minneapolis.
+Frank Big Bear continued to work as a cab driver for over thirty years.
+In 1973, he became an artist in residence at the Heart of the Earth School in Minneapolis.